How are your murals created?

 Do you only work locally?

-Because we paint our murals in the studio on parachute cloth, roll them up, and take them to the site to be installed, we can travel anywhere with the mural.
+Because I paint the majority of my murals in the studio on parachute cloth, roll them up, and take them to the site to be installed, I can travel anywhere with the mural.

 What is the average price of a mural?